 Any one of these publications may have a positive, negative, or neutral outlook on home education.
 The linked titles generally point to the full text of each work.
-(Facebook readers should click to the attached blog post to find these links live.)
 This month’s offerings follow.
 (The first one, by a high-profile author, is quite hostile; a charming way to begin, no?)

 (1) Homeschooling: Parent Rights Absolutism vs. Child Rights to Education & Protection — Elizabeth Bartholet (2020) (“Elizabeth Bartholet is the Morris Wasserstein Professor of Law at Harvard Law School.”)